horhay10/horhay10.github.io/README.md

 categories: picture
 ---
 ```
-I'll leave sample documents in the sample folder.
+I'll leave sample posts and pictures in the sample folder.

-I'll make a video and post it on youtube.
+I have no good way to show you how to add files so I'll probably just make a youtube video and post the link below
-How to

 ```
 Kramdown Cheat Sheet

-<p> This is how you should seperate paragraphs</p>
+<p> This is how you should separate paragraphs</p>
 <p> New Paragraph here</p>

 <p>To do line breaks you <br />